jssteinberg/termcwd/README.md

 ## Use

 The function `termcwd#get()`
-create or opens the main terminal for the window-local CWD.
+spawns or opens the main terminal for the window-local CWD.

 Optionally it can take two arguments: